-3. One hundred percent (100%) of fees will be refunded for withdrawals prior to the first day of classes for the regular academic terms and all summer terms.
+One hundred percent (100%) of fees will be refunded for withdrawals prior to the first day of classes for the regular academic terms and summer sessions.

 One hundred percent (100%) of fees will be refunded in case of death of the student.